.png)

 In-Person and Telehealth

-Amanda Henderson, MSeD, Resident in Counseling (VA)
+Amanda Henderson, MSeD, Resident in Counseling

 In-Person and Telehealth

-Amy Garner, MSeD, Resident in Counseling (VA)
+Amy Garner, MSeD, Resident in Counseling

 Amy holds a Masters in Mental Health Counseling at ODU.
 She currently holds a B.A in psychology and has over 20 years of military-related experience as a Navy spouse, mother, and volunteer.
 By working hand in hand with commands, sailors, and spouses, Amy developed a unique perspective on the challenges that come with military life.
 As a parent, she gained extensive experience working with children with disabilities and the foster care/adoption communities.
 Clinically, Amy has worked at Chesapeake Regional Medical Center, counseling in both the inpatient and outpatient settings.
 She has experience working with military and life transitions, depression, anxiety, postpartum concerns, trauma, and life stressors.
 Amy utilizes a holistic approach, collaborating with clients to achieve their goals.
 Her warm, compassionate demeanor creates a safe space for clients to explore their concerns and embrace personal growth.